codespede/simple-multi-threader/README.md

 });

 ```
 That's all, the Threader will create the required job files in the specified `$jobsDir` and will start a PHP process in the background executing your code.
 The main thread(code above and after `$threader->thread...`) will run without waiting for the sub-thread(code in the closure) to finish.
-You will also get the started job's id(an md5 string) as the return value of the method `thread` which you can use for debugging.
+You will also get the started job's id(an md5 string) as the return value of the method `thread` which you can use for [debugging](https://github.com/codespede/simple-multi-threader#debugging).

 Any data returned from the closure function will be logged to a file with name `smt_<jobId>.log` in the default directory specified for logs: `smt-logs`.

 Configurable Options
 --------------------
  `$arguments` - Arguments for the closure - type: mixed, default = null

-`$jobsDir` - Directory where temporary job files will be stored - type: string, default = `"smt-jobs"`
+ `$jobsDir` - Directory(auto-created if not existing) where temporary job files will be stored - type: string, default = `"smt-jobs"`

-`$logsDir` - Directory where log files will be stored - type: string, default = `"smt-logs"`
+ `$logsDir` - Directory(auto-created if not existing) where log files will be stored - type: string, default = `"smt-logs"`

  `$nohup` - Whether to ignore the HUP (hangup) signal in Unix based systems - type: boolean, default = `true`

  `$helperClass` - Fully qualified class name of the Helper to be used. - type: string, default =  `"cs\\simplemultithreader\\CommandHelper"`

 Any option above can be used to configure the Threader in the below way:
 ```